What is Insolvency?

 This occurs when the firm or individual theoretically has enough assets to pay off creditors but not the appropriate form of payment.
 In short, the debtor may have considerable assets but lack cash on hand.
-Cash flow insolvency refers to the lack of liquid assets to fulfill debt obligations.
+Cash flow insolvency refers to a lack of liquid assets to fulfill debt obligations.

 Such a situation can sometimes be solved by negotiation.
 For instance, the creditor may be willing to wait for repayment, giving the debtor a reasonable amount of time to sell less liquid assets, converting them into cash.
-In exchange for being granted more time to pay down their debt, the debtor may offer oragree to pay the lender a penalty in addition to the principal and interest owed.
+In exchange for being granted more time to pay down their debt, the debtor may offer or agree to pay the lender a penalty in addition to the principal and interest owed.

 2. Balance-sheet insolvency

-When the firm or individual does not have enough assets to meet financial obligations to creditors, it is called balance-sheet insolvency.
+When the firm or individual does not have enough assets to meet financial obligations to creditors, that is called balance-sheet insolvency.
 The company or individual has negative net assets.
 In this case, there is a much higher probability that bankruptcy proceedings will be filed.